ProjectPythia/pythia-foundations/foundations/github/review-pr.md

 # Reviewing Pull Requests

 Pull Requests (PRs) are typically reviewed by collaborators before being merged in to the main project branch.
-Here are some tips on how to effectively review a PR.
+If you've been asked to review a PR, perhaps you're feeling overwhelmed, underqualified, or just plain don't know where to start.
+Remember that your teammates want to make the best project they can, and they want your feedback to help get there, so dive in!
+Here are some tips on how to effectively review a PR that can help.

 ## Overview: